-After you have made decisions about the learning formality and delivery mode, you can begin to focus more on the activities of learning-what learners will do during the training to help them achieve the learning outcomes you decided were necessary.
+After you have made decisions about the learning solution and delivery mode, you can begin to focus more on the actual training-what learners will do during the training to help them achieve the learning outcomes you decided were necessary.
 This resource examines some of the criteria you can use to help decide which strategies to use.

-The decisions you make about learning strategies have a lot of overlap with those related to learning formality and delivery mode.
+The decisions you make about learning strategies have a lot overlap with those related to delivery modes and learning solutions.
 But the emphasis will be different, and you will have to consider two additional categories.